-Chamalanal Canadiana Nata

-Standard Compliance Notes

-Main Entrance Sufficient Information Compliance to be Standard can be met.

-Standards Provided to Determine Determined at Building

-Compliance Permit Review

-Garage Width Sufficient Information Compliance to be Standard can be met.
+Ctondord Commission on Notes Standard Compliance Notes Main Entrance Sufficient Information Compliance to be Standard can be met.
+Standards Provided to Determine Determined at Building Compliance Permit Review Garage Width Sufficient Information Compliance to be Standard can be met.
 Standards Provided to Determine Determined at Building Subdivision includes lots Compliance Permit Review greater than 50 feet at the front lot line.
 Garage Alleys or Shared Driveways No Alleys or Shared Standard can be met.
-The Orientation in Subdivision Driveways in Subdivision subdivision has three (3) Towards Alley or - alleys.
-Example floor Shared Driveway plans show garage , orientation toward alleys.
-Residential Sufficient Information Compliance to be Standard can be met.
+The Orientation in Subdivision Driveways in Subdivision subdivision has three (3) Towards Alley or alleys.
+Example floor Shared Driveway plans show garage , orientation toward alleys. • Residential Sufficient Information Compliance to be Standard can be met.
 Design Standards Provided to Determine Determined at Building Compliance Permit Review

-Small-Lot Subdistricts - House Plan Required Duplex/Attached Units Provided Duplex/Attached Units Not applicable.
-Not within small lot subdistrict.
-Variety N/A N/A distrett Fences Sufficient Information Provided to Determine Compliance Compliance to be Determined at Building Permit Review Standard can be met.
-Homes Adjacent Sufficient Information Compliance to be Several lots face or are to School and Provided to Determine Determined at Building adjacent to open space in Parks and Public Compliance Permit Review Tracts A through D, and Open Spaces Lots 16 and 17 face the new primary school to the south across SW Brisband Street.
+Small-Lot Subdistricts - Required Duplex/Attached Units Provided Duplex/Attached Units Not applicable.
+Not within small lot sub-

+House Plan Variety N/A N/A district.

+Fences Sufficient Information Compliance to be Standard can be met.

+Provided to Determine Determined at Building

+Compliance Permit Review

+Homes Adjacent Sufficient Information Compliance to be Several lots face or are

+to School and Provided to Determine Determined at Building adjacent to open space in

+Parks and Public Compliance Permit Review Tracts A through D, and

+Open Spaces Lots 16 and 17 face the

+new primary school to the

+south across SW Brisband

+Street.